-Fudgy, crackled, powder-sugar coated chocolate cookies topped off with milk chocolate kisses!
-These Chocolate kiss cookies are chocolate overload (in the best possible way!) and would make a great addition to your holiday cookie tray!!
+Fudgey, crackled, powdered sugar coated chocolate cookies are topped off with milk chocolate kisses.
+These Chocolate Kiss Cookies are chocolate overload in the best possible way!

-The bases for these chocolate kiss cookies were inspired by classic chocolate crinkle cookies.
-I definitely recommend rolling them in powdered sugar, but you can also play with other options — in the past I’ve also rolled the cookie dough in granulated sugar and in colored nonpareils (gives them a great texture!).
+The base for these chocolate kiss cookies were inspired by classic chocolate crinkle cookies.
+We definitely recommend rolling them in powdered sugar, but you can also play with other options — granulated sugar, or even colored nonpareils (gives them a great texture)!

 This recipe does require some chilling, as the chocolate cookie dough will be too sticky to roll in your hands right away.
-Once the dough has chilled, you’ll roll the cookie dough through powdered sugar until it’s completely covered.
+Please make sure to not skip this step!

-I recommend baking these cookies so that they’re still just slightly under-done when you pull them out of the oven.
-I’ve found that one of the worst things that you can do with these chocolate kiss cookies is over-bake them, as the centers will come out too dry.
-If the centers are still a bit under-done, though, they can finish baking on the cookie sheet while they cool, and the cookies will stay nice and soft and fudgy.
+We recommend baking these cookies so that they’re still just slightly under-done when you pull them out of the oven.
+One of the worst things you can do with these chocolate kiss cookies is over-bake them, as the centers will come out extremely dry.
+If the centers are still a bit under-done, though, they can finish baking on the cookie sheet while they cool, and the cookies will stay nice and soft and fudgey.